Raffol/testproject_drupal/README.md

-**Test task for setting up the public section in the CMS Drupal.
-**You can use standard CMS templates for the visual version.
+**Test task for setting up the public section in the CMS Drupal** You can use standard CMS templates for the visual version.

 The website consists of several pages (sections):
 1) Home;